emipa606/CaveBiome/README.md

 - Added the map-gens to DeepRim and Z-Levels so some of the features should be visible there.
 - French translation added, thanks qux!
+- Things should no longer short-circuit in the rain unless built in a cave-well

 ![Image](https://i.imgur.com/pufA0kM.png)